This question has always fascinated me, too, but I didn't really know, and he wasn't happy with that, so I promised to find out.

-Cats are one of the few species that can produce a purring sound, but there's no specific 'cat purr mechanism' – no part of a cat's body that isn't found in other animals too.
+Cats are one of the few species able to produce a purring sound, but there's no specific 'cat purr mechanism' – no part of a cat's body that isn't found in other animals too.

 We do know that cats purr without opening their mouths, and that they can purr continuously, both when breathing out and breathing in.